Tree crowns in the Hainich National Park

 Graphic: Anke Hildebrandt, Johanna Metzger

-Paper on influence of canopy redistribution on soil waterExternal link We had this a long time coming.
-This publication is based on the high-resolution dataset on canopy fluxes, soil water content and soil properties in the Hainich CZE of AquaDiva.
-Here we ask whether thoughfall patterns actually show up in the soil after precipitation ends.
-The answer: No as much as we thought!
-First, soil water increase shows the patterns much more than soil water content, because precipitation small compared to the soik water storage.
-But also, we see strong signs of preferential flow dampening the soil moistening patterns.
-Have a look!
+Paper on influence of canopy redistribution on soil waterExternal link It was a long time coming.
+This publication is based on AquaDiva's high resolution dataset of canopy fluxes, soil water content and soil properties in the Hainich CZE.
+Here, we asked whether below canopy precipitation patterns actually affect how moisture is distributed.
+The answer: Not as much as we thought!
+First, soil water content increase shows the patterns much more than soil water content itself, because precipitation is small compared to soil water storage.
+But we also see strong signs of preferential flow dampening the soil moisture patterns.
+Take a look!